sayali-kotkar/diagram-manager/README.md

-# Media Finder
+# Diagram Manager

-Image manager is an application which allows you to manage(view/delete) images present in a cacaoo application can be found at
+Diagram manager is an application which allows you to manage(view/delete) images present in a cacaoo application can be found at

 More info about cacoo application can be found at https://nulab.com/products/cacoo/